nation3/law/Constitution.linked.md

 #) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.

 ### Representation Powers
 The DAO might appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.
+Any act of Representation shall be delimited to the scope determined by the DAO, and any actions taken by Representatives outside this scope shall be their individual responsibility.

 ## Land
 a) Nation3 might acquire land on planet Earth or any other planet as deemed necessary.